charJe/Project-Plant/README.md

 server will have after to import the table.
 It is there in case you want to see use it but you'll need Windows.

-Write a PERL script that scrapes the worldfloraonline website to get the data and add that data into the  respective tables.
+Write a Perl script that scrapes the worldfloraonline website to get the data and add that data into the  respective tables.
 This is by far the hardest part of this project.
 Include in the script the ability to update current MySQL database should the data change.